lizmat/raku-all-modules/carbin/p6-jdf/README.md

     <Int> Page => the page number
     <IO::Path> Url => a IO::Path object for the file
     <Bool> Centered => a Bool that is True if the page is centered
+    CenterOffset => a Hash of the page offsets of a centered page see Layout<PageAdjustments>
     Offsets => a Hash of the page offsets in millimetres see Layout<PageAdjustments>
     Scaling => a Hash with the keys <X> and <Y> representing the scaling percentage of the page
+    <Bool> IsBlank => a Bool that is True if the page is blank

 ## License ##